-Homework and Quizzes: Homework will generally be assigned on Wednesdays and a corresponding quiz will generally follow in class on Mondays.
-Doing homework is a crucial part of learning in mathematics.
-Unfortunately, limited resources make it impractical to collect and evaluate homework directly.
-However, each quiz will feature at least one problem that is very similar to a homework problem.
+Quizzes: A quiz corresponding to the latest homework will generally follow in class on Fridays.
+Each quiz will feature at least one problem that is very similar to a homework problem.
 No make-up quizzes are offered.
 Your lowest two quiz scores are dropped.
 Calculators without computer algebra systems are permitted.
 No other aids are permitted.

-Tests: There will be 4 tests, administered in the second half of class.
+Tests: There will be 3 tests in class.
 No make-up tests are offered.
 However, I will replace one of your test scores with your score on the final exam if doing so will help your course average.
 You may use a permitted calculator and one 8.5 by 11 inch handwritten sheet of notes during each test.
 No other aids are permitted.
-Each test covers roughly 1/4 of the course material.
+Each test covers roughly 1/3 of the course material.
 The tests are scheduled for Sep.
-11, Oct.
-7, Nov.
-4, and Dec.
-2.
+15, Oct.
+20, and Nov.
+17.

-Final Exam: The final exam is Wednesday, December 9, 6:00pm-7:50pm.
+Final Exam: The final exam is Monday, December 15, 11:00am-1:00pm.
 All students must take the final exam during the scheduled exam period, unless specifically exempted by university rules.
 Students who miss the final exam will receive a score of zero.
 You may use a permitted calculator and one 8.5 by 11 inch handwritten sheet of notes during the final.
 No other aids are permitted.
 The final exam is cumulative.

 Attendance: Attendance is expected.
 Leaving class early or arriving late is disruptive and counts as an absence.
 Failure to take quizzes/tests and failure to collect quizzes/tests when returned is considered evidence of absence.
-Students who miss 2 or fewer classes earn an attendance bonus of 2%.
+Students who miss 4 or fewer classes earn an attendance bonus of 2%.
 All absences, including those related to university Days of Special Concern, are counted against the attendance bonus.